Heritage Presenter I | Fort Walsh National Historic Site

 • Work shift-work, and/or weekends, and/or statutory holidays and provincial/territorial holidays

-• Wear a Parks Canada uniform as per the uniform policy and/or dress in period costume as per Parks Canada requirements
+• Wear a Parks Canada uniform as per the uniform policy and/or dress in period costume, and prescribed protective equipment; as per Parks Canada requirements

 • Handle historic weapons or other types of materials